ldpercy/turtle/task/readme.md

 In Progress
 -----------

-* Add a polar grid option
+* Using local storage to maintain app settings, eg the command box for Chrome
 * Continue working on transition to drawing spaces / geometric spaces

 Done
 ----

+* Add a polar grid option
 * Dark theme
 * Conversion to conventional cartesian coordinates
 * Page zooming with scale transform (better than viewBox resize)